-- 291 Regarding contracts with direct participating features for which the insurer does not hold the underlying items and for contracts without direct participating features, IFRS 17 offers an accounting policy choice for presenting insurance finance income or expenses either in profit or loss or disaggregating it between other comprehensive income and profit or loss. - 292 For insurance contracts with direct participation features, where the insurer holds the underlying items, IFRS 17 requires the entity to make an accounting policy choice on a portfolio basis between: - including insurance finance income or expenses for the period in profit or loss; or - (b) disaggregating insurance finance income or expenses for the period to include in profit or loss an amount that eliminates accounting mismatches with income or expenses included in profit or loss on the underlying items held with the remainder recognised in OCI. - 293 EFRAG considers that these accounting policy choices may affect comparability between entities and will require additional effort from users to assess the use of these options.
+- or expenses either in profit or loss or disaggregating it between other comprehensive income and profit or loss. - 293 For insurance contracts with direct participation features, where the insurer holds the underlying items, IFRS 17 requires the entity to make an accounting policy choice on a portfolio basis between: - (a) including insurance finance income or expenses for the period in profit or loss; or - (b) disaggregating insurance finance income or expenses for the period to include in profit or loss an amount that eliminates accounting mismatches with income or expenses included in profit or loss on the underlying items held with the remainder recognised in OCI. - 294 EFRAG considers that these accounting policy choices may affect comparability between entities and will require additional effort from users to assess the use of these options.
 However, EFRAG assesses that this possible reduction in comparability is balanced by the relevance of the resulting information because it permits entities to reduce or eliminate accounting mismatches between the insurance liabilities and the investment assets supporting those insurance liabilities based on their business models.